edenia/antelope-tools/docs/wallet-config.md

 The EOSIO dashboard collects information from different networks but also allows users to execute specific administrative actions on certain networks, by EOSIO accounts and their respective keys.
-All this requires to use a a wallet that acts as an intermediary to sign transactions and interact with permissioned actions in the networks.
+All this requires to use a wallet that acts as an intermediary to sign transactions and interact with permissioned actions in the networks.

 Here we explain how to create and configure such a wallet for the EOSIO